 You now have a new way to use your cards to gain further insight rather than sticking to just one deck.
 Have fun with this technique.
 I recommend this technique for intermediate or advanced readers only.
 If you’re a complete beginner?
 You do not need to be overwhelmed by a 9 card spread.
 Just remember, you won’t be a beginner for ever if you make the time to study & practice using your tarot cards.

 Happy tarot play!

-  Let me know in the comment what your favourite decks are to use when playing with your cards?
+Let me know what favourite decks you use when playing with your cards?
 Do you already blend your decks?
 If so, how do you choose to do your layouts?
 I invite your feedback & would love to know.

 Join my Facebook page here for more fun, free guidance & inspiration to keep you inspired.